3D Dual-Fusion: Dual-Domain Dual-Query Camera-LiDAR Fusion for 3D Object Detection: Experiments

-\textbf{Positional Encoding.} Table \ref{table:abl_pe} shows the effectiveness of the depth-aware positional encoding method.
-We compared our $x$-based positional encoding with the $(u,v)$-based positional encoding used in the original deformable DETR.
+Table \ref{table:abl_pe} shows the effectiveness of the depth-aware positional encoding method.
+We compared our depth-based positional encoding with the $(u,v)$-based positional encoding used in the original deformable DETR.
 Table \ref{table:abl_pe} shows that the proposed depth-aware positional encoding achieves a 1.5\% improvement in mAP and 1.6\% gain in NDS over the $(u,v)$-based encoding.
-This appears to be because the proposed positional encoding provides DDA with a sense of depth used to gather better camera features.
+This appears to be because the proposed positional encoding provides a sense of depth to DDA, allowing to utilize visual context features better.